2021 Award: Merwin Award

 How has your major contributed to your professional or personal development?

-While studying music here at Gonzaga University, I have had incredible opportunities to learn from as well as network with people that I would normally have never come in contact with.
-From the world-class soloists who come to perform with our symphony, to local professional musicians, and the amazing faculty we have on campus, I have learned so much.
-I came to GU from an incredibly rural area of California, with huge dreams but a very finite knowledge of the world of music and the field as a profession.
-Gonzaga has given me the atmosphere and resources from which to grow and learn exponentially within the last four years.
+While studying music here at Gonzaga University, I have had incredible opportunities to learn from and network with people that I would normally have never come in contact.
+I have learned so much from the world-class soloists who have come to perform with our symphony, local professional musicians, and the amazing faculty we have on campus.
+I came to GU from a rural area of California with huge dreams but a finite knowledge of the world of music and the field as a profession.
+Gonzaga gave me the atmosphere and resources to grow and learn exponentially within the last four years.
 I hope to take what I have learned during my time here and continue to grow as a person and a musician in the years to come.

 What has been your proudest or most significant accomplishment during your Gonzaga career?

 As I look back at my time here, I am overwhelmed by all of the experiences I have had, things I have learned, the confidence I have gained, and relationships I have made while pursuing an education in music.
 My favorite moments coincide with performances that I have been privileged to be a part of: symphony concerts, the opening of the new MWPAC, faculty recitals, and projects with the GU choirs.
 I loved the opportunities for collaboration because when I am playing the violin, compose, and perform with other musicians; I am reminded of what it feels like to be alive, to share that human connection.
-I focus so much of my time is focused into individual study and hours spent in the practice room.
-When all of the hard work culminates into a brilliant performance, I am reminded of how far I have come, and of the incomprehensible power of music to reach out and transform people’s lives.
-That is why I started this journey in the first place and what keeps me going forward.
+I focus so much of my time on individual study and hours spent in the practice room.
+When all of the hard work culminates into a brilliant performance, I reflect on how far I have come and of the incomprehensible power of music to reach out and transform people’s lives.
+That is why I started my journey in the first place and what keeps me moving forward.